IN COURT: Cases heard at Central Devon Magistrates' Court

-David Matthews , 46, of Foxholes Hill, Exmouth, was found guilty of failing to give information relating to the driver of a vehicle who was alleged to have been guilty of an offence on April 21 last year.
-He received a six-month conditional discharge and was ordered to pay costs of £85.
+Mark Hall , 20, of Hill Barton Lane, Exeter, failed to give information relating to the driver of a vehicle who alleged to have been guilty of an offence on September 12 last year.
+He was fined £180 with a victim surcharge of £15 and costs of £60.
 His licence was also endorsed with six points.

 Robert Lockyear , 28, of Hillcrest, Cullompton, pleaded guilty to driving in Exeter on September 14 last year when he was using a mobile phone.
 He was fined £60 with a £15 victim surcharge and his licence was endorsed with three points.

 Nathan Murray , 23, of York Terrace, Exeter, stole three joints of meat worth £44.80 from Marks and Spencer on January 30.
 He pleaded guilty and was fined £100 with a victim surcharge of £20.
 But he was detained the courthouse for a short period in lieu of the financial penalty.

 Thomas Kremer , 82, of Widworthy near Honiton, changed his plea and admitted driving without due care and attention on the A35 near Wilmington on June 23.
 He was fined £300 with a victim surcharge of £15 and costs of £85.
 His licence was also endorsed with six points.
 Charges relating to failing to stop and give his name and address after an accident occurred in which damage was caused to another vehicle were dismissed.
 He did not face a separate penalty for driving on the same date in a vehicle which had no MOT certificate.

 Nathan Murray , 25, of no fixed abode pleaded guilty to being in possession of a quantity of diazepam, a Class C drug, on April 8 last year.
 He received a 12-month conditional discharge with no order for costs due to his limited means.
 The drugs will be destroyed.